-The Tribunal will normally hear matters on one evening per week but may sit more frequently should the need arise.
+The Tribunal will normally hear matters on one evening per fortnight but may sit more frequently should the need arise.

 While Football West provides the administrative support for the functioning of the Tribunal, the Tribunal is independent and separate from Football West.